-It is not recommended that you disassemble the motor.
+Disassembly of the motor is not recommended.
 Brushes may be replaced as described under [Maintenance](#).
 For all other servicing and repairs, please contact your dealer.

 Unpacking & Preparing for Use

 On receipt, carefully unpack the lathe and inspect to ensure that no damage was suffered in transit and all parts are accounted for.
 Should any damage be apparent, or parts are missing, please contact your dealer immediately.